ashujamnal/brazilian-ecommerce-analytics/README.md

 * Reviews
 * Delivery timestamps

-After merging and cleaning the data, the final dataset used for analysis contained **over 99,000 orders across multiple product categories and Brazilian states.**
+After cleaning and merging the tables, the final dataset used for analysis included **~99,000 orders across several Brazilian states and product categories.**

 ---